 We provide climbing gear, but some students in the advanced camps may be more comfortable with their own gear.

 - Climbing harness (Suggested or similar REI Petzl Corax Climbing Harness)

 - Super 8 belay device

 - Climbing helmet

 Adult In the Wilderness Essentials Workshops including Ladies in the Wilderness Essentials

 Our Essentials of Survival Weekend Adult workshops are not equipment intensive, you will find the more you learn the less gear you will bring.
 Those enrolled will only need basic camping gear listed above.

 Food and Cooking

 All participants are responsible for their own food.
 That being said cooking is not a focus of EOS 1 through 6.
-However, part of EOS 1 is learning who to efficiently prepare a freeze dried meal.
-To this end please bring a typical freeze dried main dish.
-“Just-add-water soups or noodles like products is also good to have for in case you get hungry.
+However, part of EOS 1 is learning who to efficiently prepare a freeze-dried meal.
+To this end please bring a typical freeze-dried main dish.
+“Just-add-water soups or noodles like products are also good to have for in case you get hungry.

 Also bring food that will not take any preparation such as summer sausage, salami, jerky, or cheese for protein; crackers, trail mix, nuts, or granola for carbs, all to get you through the weekend.
 We will have a fire (depending on current fire restrictions) for hot dogs and marshmallows for the first night.